holdenb/pycvss/README.md

-# FFMPEG-py
+# pycvss

-### A project for FFMPEG benchmarking and research :computer:
+### A python module for the CVSS architecture designed for research and to provide services. :computer:

 ## Quick installation guide :coffee: :eyeglasses:
 ```